AlanD20/.dotfiles/README.md

 # Dot Files

-This repository is a starter setup for new linux environment.
+My personal dotfiles (configuration files) for new sysmten environment.

----

-## Configs

-Here are a few configuration to do before running the script.

-- Add user
+It works for:

+- Windows: Suggestions, config files
+- WSL: Full setup
+- Ubuntu Gnome: Full setup
+- Manjaro KDE Plasma: Full setup

+**Notice:** Do not forget to change my personal name to whatever you like in the config files by searching and replacing `<name>` to your name.

+Run the script as a normal user with sudo permission.
+Here is how you may add a new user in Linux:

 ```bash
 useradd -s /bin/bash -m -g users -G sudo,www-data myuser
 ```

----

-### Run Script
+## Running Installation Scripts

 1. Add/Edit/Delete anything that is not needed for the setup, in the `install.sh` and `install-profile.zsh` files.
 Including packages.

-2. Change `install.sh` and `install-profile.zsh` files to executable
+2. Change script files to executable

     ```bash
-    chmod +x ./install*
+    chmod +x ./*.sh
     ```

 3. Run the script without `sudo`.